 Offered throughout the District.
 For information in Green Bay: (920) 498-5444.
 For information in Marinette: (715) 735-9361.
 For information in Sturgeon Bay: (920) 746-4900.
-Toll-free: (800) 422-NWTC, ext.
-5444.
+Toll-free: (888) 385-6982.

 The Leadership Development program provides educational experiences to individuals preparing for, or already engaged in, leadership positions and opportunities to explore specific applications in a given occupation.
 The program is offered on an accelerated, flexible, part-time or full-time schedule to accommodate working adults.